linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Modeling Asset Price Dynamics.md

 - $S_{t}$: value of underlying variable (price, interest rate, index level, etc.) at time $t$.
 - $S_{t + 1}$: value of underlying variable (price, interest rate, etc.) at time $t + 1$.
--  $\omega_{t}$ : a random error term observed at time  $t$ .
-(For the applications in this entry, it will follow a normal distribution with mean equal to 0 and standard deviation equal to  $\sigma$ .)
+- $\omega_{t}$: a random error term observed at time $t$.
+(For the applications in this entry, it will follow a normal distribution with mean equal to 0 and standard deviation equal to $\sigma$.)
--  $\varepsilon_{t}$ : a realization of a normal random variable with mean equal to 0 and standard deviation equal to 1 at time  $t$ .
+- $\varepsilon_{t}$: a realization of a normal random variable with mean equal to 0 and standard deviation equal to 1 at time $t$.

 # BINOMIAL TREES

 Binomial trees (also called binomial lattices) provide a natural way to model the dynamics of a random process over time.
 The initial value of the security $S_0$ (at time 0) is known.
-The length of a time period,  $\Delta t$ , is specified before the tree is built.
+The length of a time period, $\Delta t$, is specified before the tree is built.
 (The symbol $\Delta$ is often used to denote difference.
 The notation $\Delta t$ therefore means time difference, i.e., length of one time period.)

-The binomial tree model assumes that at the next time period, only two values are possible for the price, that is, the price may go up with probability  $p$  or down with probability  $(1 - p)$ .
+The binomial tree model assumes that at the next time period, only two values are possible for the price, that is, the price may go up with probability $p$ or down with probability $(1 - p)$.
 Usually, these values are represented as multiples of the price at the beginning of the period.
 The factor $u$ is used for an up movement, and $d$ is used for a down movement.
-For example, the two prices at the end of the first time period are  $u \cdot S_0$  and  $d \cdot S_0$ .
-If the tree is recombining, there will be three possible prices at the end of the second time period:  $u^2 \cdot S_0$ ,  $u \cdot d \cdot S_0$ , and  $d^2 \cdot S_0$ .
+For example, the two prices at the end of the first time period are $u \cdot S_0$ and $d \cdot S_0$.
+If the tree is recombining, there will be three possible prices at the end of the second time period: $u^2 \cdot S_0$, $u \cdot d \cdot S_0$, and $d^2 \cdot S_0$.
 Proceeding in a similar manner, we can build the tree in Figure 2.

 The binomial tree model may appear simple, because, given a current price, it only allows for two possibilities for the price at each time period.
 However, if the length of the time period is small, it is possible to represent a wide range of values for the price after only a few steps.
 To see this, notice that each step in the tree can be thought of as a Bernoulli trial—it is a "success" with probability  $p$  and a "failure" with probability  $(1 - p)$ .
 (One can think of the Bernoulli random variable as the numerical coding of the outcome of a coin toss, where one outcome is considered a "success" and one outcome is considered a "failure."
 The Bernoulli random variable takes the value 1 ("success") with probability  $p$  and the value of 0 ("failure") with probability  $1 - p$ .
 Note that the definition of success and failure here is arbitrary, because